An open API service indexing awesome lists of open source software.

 `ch` match in the parent directory.
 The search is normalized only on the last

 two parts of the target paths.
-This will ensure a better match, because of the
+This will ensure a better match because of the

-shorter path to fuzzy match on.
+shorter path to a fuzzy match.

-There are no depth limitations though and a jump to
+There are no depth limitations, though and a jump to

-`/Users/genadi/Development/society/website` can look like:
+`/Users/genadi/Development/society/website` can look like this:

 ```bash